 Brighella is a character of the Commedia dell'Arte born in Bergamo.
 He is often associated to the character of Arlecchino, as they both come from the same city, although Brighella makes a point of coming from North Bergamo and not from the Southern part of the city, home to Arlecchino.

-Brighella works in several fields, but not always honestly as he tries to deceive others often simply for the sake of doing it and not for real needs.
+Brighella works in several fields, but not always honestly, as he tries to deceive others often simply for the sake of doing it and not for real need.

 He is intelligent and smart, but without scruples.
 Brighella often tells lies and he does it very well, with such a self-confidence they seem real.
-He is also very good at singing, playing and dancing.
+He is also very good at singing and dancing.

 Arlecchino is traditionally linked to the town of Bergamo, although his character may have originated from the the fusion of the Italian Arlecchino and the French Arlequin.

 Among Italian masks, he is perhaps the best known and possibly one of the oldest.
 He is connected to the tradition of fairs, court jokers and theatre comedians.
 Arlecchino comes from Bergamo bassa, south Bergamo, but he tries to change his dialect into that of Venice.

 At first he wore a total white costume that has then become multicoloured due its numerous patches.

 Arlecchino is an extravagant person playing tricks on those he works for, but he often doesn't succeed.
 He is usually lazy at work, but he enjoys chatting a lot.
 He is an accomplished acrobat and he is, probably, the best loved traditional mask in the country.